datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 - **Easy to learn:**
 Python is easier to learn than other programming languages.
-This is important because lower barriers mean it is easier for new members of the community get up to speed.
+This is important because lower barriers mean it is easier for new members of the community to get up to speed.

 - **Reproducibility:**
 Reproducibility is the ability to obtain the same results using the same dataset(s) and analysis.